Trademarks and patents in China: The impact of non-market factors on filing trends and IP systems

 STOPfakes.gov is the federal government's one-stop-shop for tools and resources on intellectual property rights (IPR).
-The federal agencies behind STOPfakes.gov have developed a number of resources to educate and assist businesses, particular small and medium-sized enterprises, as well as consumers, government officials, and the general public.
-In addition to its website, STOPfakes.gov also operates a hotline — 1-866-999-HALT (1-866-999-4258) — that is available from 8 a.m. to 5 p.m.
+The federal agencies behind STOPfakes.gov have developed a number of resources to educate and assist businesses, particularly small and medium-sized enterprises, as well as consumers, government officials, and the general public.
+In addition to its website, STOPfakes.gov also operates a hotline—1-866-999-HALT (1-866-999-4258)—that is available from 8 a.m. to 5 p.m.
 Eastern time, Monday to Friday.

 - Learn the details about protecting your intellectual property in China with the China IPR Toolkit.
 This all-new guidebook was prepared by U.S. government IP specialists with on-the ground experience in China.